 References

-You can use the SQL query feature in the Tablestore console or Tablestore CLI, or by using Tablestore SDKs, JDBC driver, or Tablestore driver for Go.
+You can also execute SQL statements to query data in the Tablestore console or Tablestore CLI or by using Tablestore SDKs, Java Database Connectivity (JDBC), or Tablestore driver for Go.
 For more information, see Usage method of SQL query.

 You can use computing engines, such as MaxCompute, Spark, Hive, HadoopMR, Function Compute, Realtime Compute for Apache Flink, and PrestoDB, to compute and analyze data in tables.
 For more information, see Overview.